 Over-winter all tender yucca indoors.
 During winter when not in active growth, Y. elephantipes can tolerate a minimum night temperature of 7°C (45°F) with a day temperature a few degrees higher so can be grown in a cool conservatory.

-Panicles of bell-shaped cream coloured flowers form in late summer to autumn but may need hand pollination to set seed.
+Panicles of bell-shaped cream coloured flowers form in late summer to autumn but may need

 Pruning and training